Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Can clog pores (comedogenic)

-Effective atopic dermatitis care is based on three main mechanisms.
-In my work at H4H Naturals, we focus on these scientifically proven principles:
+Effective neurodermatitis care is based on three main mechanisms.
+In my work at H4H Naturals, we focus on these scientifically proven principles of action:

-Triple-Action Principle: Barrier strengthening + Moisturizing + Anti-inflammatory = Optimal atopic dermatitis treatment
+Triple-Action Principle: Barrier strengthening + moisturizing + anti-inflammatory = Optimal neurodermatitis treatment

-The impaired skin barrier in atopic dermatitis leads to increased transepidermal water loss (TEWL).
+The disturbed skin barrier in neurodermatitis leads to increased transepidermal water loss (TEWL).
 Dermatological studies show that special lipids can repair this defect:

-- Ceramides: structural lipids that make up 40-50% of the stratum corneum lipids
+- Ceramides: Structural lipids that make up 40-50% of stratum corneum lipids

 - Free fatty acids: Support pH and the antimicrobial barrier

-- Hemp seed oil: Provides essential fatty acids in an optimal 3:1 ratio
+- Hemp seed oil: Provides essential fatty acids in the optimal 3:1 ratio

-Our H4H Naturals formulations use bioidentical ceramides derived from sustainable sources.
+In our H4H Naturals formulations, we use bioidentical ceramides derived from sustainable sources.
 Users report a noticeable improvement in the skin barrier after just 7-14 days of regular use.

-Effective moisture management requires both humectants (water-attracting substances) and occlusives (waterproofing components).
-Our clinical trials have proven the following combinations effective:
+Effective moisture management requires both humectants (water-attracting substances) and occlusives (water-sealing components).
+Our clinical tests have proven the following combinations:

 - Humectants: Hyaluronic acid, glycerin, urea (5-10%)